 1. Why Do You Want an Expensive Pen?

-When you are thinking of buying an expensive pen and wondering if it is really worth paying a lot of extra money for It may sound strange but the first thing you need to do is a little soul searching and ask yourself why do I want to buy this particular pen?
+When you are thinking of buying an expensive pen and wondering if it is really worth paying a lot of extra money for It may sound strange but the first thing you need to do is a little soul searching and ask yourself why do you want to buy this particular pen?

 If you search Google to find out if other people think if it is worth paying more money, then you will find that generally speaking, they fall into two distinct camps these are: